 United States v.
 Tuitt, 68 F. Supp.
 2d 4 (D. Mass.
 1999).
 The federal district court found evidence of a significant racial disparity between federal and state defendants charged with similar crimes in the same geographic area sufficient to warrant discovery on a selective prosecution claim.
 In Tuitt, a Black defendant charged with a crack-cocaine offense in federal court presented evidence that Whites comprised 0% of defendants charged with crack-cocaine offenses in federal court in his region while they comprised at least 10% of defendants charged with crack-cocaine offenses in state court in his region.
-The court concluded that, by undertaking "a comprehensive survey of the local state courts in order to provide an appropriate comparison," the defendants receiving more favorable treatment, and was therefore entitled to discovery on his claims.
+The court concluded that, by undertaking "a comprehensive survey of the local state courts in order to provide an appropriate comparison," the defendant had succeeded in demonstrating some evidence of similarly situated White defendants receiving more favorable treatment, and was therefore entitled to discovery on his claims.
 See supra "Significance of 'some evidence' of discriminatory effect and discriminatory intent" in § 5.3D, Elements of a Selective Prosecution Claim.